Hyatt Howe Waggoner

-Hyatt Howe Waggoner (born Pleasant Valley, New York, November 19, 1913; died October 13, 1988, in Hanover, New Hampshire) was a professor of English.
+Hyatt Howe Waggoner (November 19, 1913, Pleasant Valley, New York – October 13, 1988, Hanover, New Hampshire) was a professor of English.
 He is today best known for his work on Nathaniel Hawthorne, especially Hawthorne's Selected Tales and Sketches (1950), Hawthorne: A Critical Study (1956) and The Presence of Hawthorne (1979), and in 1978 played a pivotal role in the authentication of the novelist's "lost notebook".
 In the year of Waggoner's death, he was honoured with the House of Seven Gables Hawthorne Award.
 He did not, however, confine his output to one author: "I've moved around the field", he declared, "at the risk of being superficial."
 Among the other literary figures who incurred his attention were Ralph Waldo Emerson, Robert Frost, Walt Whitman and William Faulkner.